anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 conform to this model which also fits the heterogeneous user deployments.

-From an OpenStack based cloud infrastructure Conformance state point, the capabilities are well described in :ref:`chapters/chapter05:interfaces and apis` which allows tuning the test configurations and the test lists to avoid
+From an OpenStack based cloud infrastructure conformance state point, the capabilities are well described in :ref:`chapters/chapter05:interfaces and apis` which allows tuning the test configurations and the test lists to avoid